cbdq-io/sbus-router/README.md

   considered valid, not be produced onto the DLQ, but will be dropped.
   Topics can be comma separated which means that the messages that match the rule will be sent to each of the topics.
+- `is_session_required`: Does the source subscription require sessions?
 - `jmespath`: A [JMESPath](https://jmespath.org/) expression to query an element within the JSON contained in the message.
 - `regexp`: A